Rangga1708/Graph-Calculator/README.md

 There are several files in this repository.

 ## 1. Graph Calculator.exe
 This is the executable file.
-Just download this repository and double click this file.
+I'm sorry I have a trouble in pushing my repo from local to remote so I put the exe file [here][https://drive.google.com/drive/folders/1uW5DIvkz52d5Sk4JRglUw4Be8pwc0xFb?usp=sharing] in my drive.
+Just download it from there.
 You don't even need to install anything.
 It's a portable version.

 ## 2. graph_calculator.py
 This is the python code of this software.
 If you're familiar with Python, feel free to edit it and even develop it as you want.